tomas-fryza/avr-course/labs/06-uart/README.md

    ![PuTTY](images/screenshot_putty_type.png)
    ![PuTTY](images/screenshot_putty_config.png)

-   > WARNING: Before Arduino board re-programming process, PuTTY app must be closed!
+   > **WARNING:** Before Arduino board re-programming process, PuTTY app must be closed!
    >
    > In SimulIDE, right click to ATmega328 package and select **Open Serial Monitor**.
 In this window you can receive data from the microcontroller, but also send them back.
-   >

 6. Configure Timer1 to overflow four times per second and transmit UART string `Paris`.
 Use Logic Analyzer to visualize and decode transmitting strings.

    ![Logic analyzer -- Paris](images/analyzer_paris.png)

-   > Note that, you have to have a [Saleae logic analyzer](https://www.saleae.com/) or [similar](https://www.amazon.com/KeeYees-Analyzer-Device-Channel-Arduino/dp/B07K6HXDH1/ref=sr_1_6?keywords=saleae+logic+analyzer&qid=1667214875&qu=eyJxc2MiOiI0LjIyIiwicXNhIjoiMy45NSIsInFzcCI6IjMuMDMifQ%3D%3D&sprefix=saleae+%2Caps%2C169&sr=8-6), and to download and install [Saleae Logic 1](https://support.saleae.com/logic-software/legacy-software/older-software-releases#logic-1-x-download-links) software on your computer.
+   > **Note:** You have to have a [Saleae logic analyzer](https://www.saleae.com/) or [similar](https://www.amazon.com/KeeYees-Analyzer-Device-Channel-Arduino/dp/B07K6HXDH1/ref=sr_1_6?keywords=saleae+logic+analyzer&qid=1667214875&qu=eyJxc2MiOiI0LjIyIiwicXNhIjoiMy45NSIsInFzcCI6IjMuMDMifQ%3D%3D&sprefix=saleae+%2Caps%2C169&sr=8-6), and to download and install [Saleae Logic 1](https://support.saleae.com/logic-software/legacy-software/older-software-releases#logic-1-x-download-links) software on your computer.
-   >

 7. Use `uart_getc` function and display the ASCII code of received character in decimal, hexadecimal, and binary.
 You can use Timer1 overflow handler to perform such receiver.
 Fill the table with selected keys.